talentdeficit/jsx/README.md

 *   numbers

-    javascript and thus json represent all numeric values with floats. as this is woefully insufficient for many uses, **jsx**, just like erlang, supports bigints. whenever possible, this library will interpret json numbers that look like integers as integers. other numbers will be converted to erlang's floating point type, which is nearly but not quite iee754. negative zero is not representable in erlang (zero is unsigned in erlang and `0` is equivalent to `-0`) and will be interpreted as regular zero. numbers not representable are beyond the concern of this implementation, and will result in parsing errors
+    javascript and thus json represent all numeric values with floats. there's no reason for erlang -- a language that supports arbitrarily large integers -- to restrict all numbers to the ieee754 range

+    whenever possible, **jsx** will interpret json numbers that look like integers as integers. other numbers will be converted  to erlang's floating point type, which is nearly but not quite iee754. negative zero is not representable in erlang (zero is unsigned in erlang and `0` is equivalent to `-0`) and will be interpreted as regular zero. numbers not representable are beyond the concern of this implementation, and will result in parsing errors

-    when converting from erlang to json, numbers are represented with their shortest representation that will round trip without loss of precision. this means that some floats may be superficially dissimilar (although functionally equivalent). for example, `1.0000000000000001` will be
+    when converting from erlang to json, floats are represented with their shortest representation that will round trip without loss of precision. this means that some floats may be superficially dissimilar (although functionally equivalent). for example, `1.0000000000000001` will be